gosherfed/REMIL-CONNERT/README.md

 DISCLAIMER: Every layout ideas and designs in this layout is purely FICTIONAL.
 The layout uses 100% in-game stock contents.

-    REMIL CONNERT - A MINIATURE LAYOUT BY GOSHERFED
+    REMIL CONNERTE - A MINIATURE LAYOUT BY GOSHERFED

 This a brand-new layout designed for anyone addicted to woods, mountains and stuffs.